 [Jones - "As indicated by the post-mission cross-section view ( 1.3 Mb ) at about B1."]

-[Al left Station A about two minutes ago and, if he has been traveling at 25 meters per minute, would have covered about 50 meters.
+[As indicated in Thomas Schwagmeier's map for the traverse from Station A to Station B, they’re average speed while on the move from A to B was 33 meters per minute.
+Al left Station A about two minutes and thirteen seconds ago and, at 33 meters per minute, would have covered about 73 meters.
 He has passed north of crater '618', with Ed trailing behind.
-Ed probably thinks they are passing the crater at CU.1/74.9 ( 0.6 Mb ), which is about 125 meters from the planned Station A. See, also, a detail ( 0.3 Mb ) for the 28 November 2009 LROC image.]132:28:47 Shepard: Okay, Houston.
+Ed probably thinks they are passing the crater at CU.0/74.9 ( 0.6 Mb ), crater '701' on the USGS map, which is about 130 meters from the planned Station A.]132:28:47 Shepard: Okay, Houston.
 I'm looking for a contact somewhere in here, but it's not apparent at this point.
 Surface texture seems to be very much the same; from the standpoint of soil-bearing properties, it's still about the same softness, and it still has the same raindrop pattern.

 132:29:11 Haise: Roger, Al.

 [Al and Ed landed about 1.3 kilometers west of Cone Crater.
 Pre-mission orbital photography suggested they would reach the edge of the Cone ejecta blanket somewhere in the vicinity of Station B, which is at about CU.1/77.1 ( 0.6 Mb ) and about 610 meters ENE of the LM.
 Al is looking for evidence of a sharp transition - or 'contact' - at the edge of the ejecta blanket, not realizing that he is still about 400 meters west of the supposed contact.]132:29:16 Mitchell: Oh, Fredo; you wanted a EMU check from me.
 I'm at 3.7 (psi), showing 67 percent (oxygen remaining).
 I'm on Min cooling and no flags.